-Identified Implemented Encode all accident reports into the STARS system, ensuring The total number of motor vehicle accident reports accuracy and efficiency, and provide equipment to support encoded into STARS for Oct 1 to Aug 31 was 151,627.
+Strategies Identified Implemented Encode all accident reports into the STARS system, ensuring The total number of motor vehicle accident reports accuracy and efficiency, and provide equipment to support encoded into STARS for Oct 1 to Aug 31 was 151,627.
 STARS maintenance There were 1,408 location specific, monthly, semi-annual, and annual traffic accident summaries distributed to police agencies.
 A total of nine STARS Accident/Classification Training sessions were presented to representatives from 83 police agencies.
 Highway Patrol personnel worked 1,345 overtime hours processing 35,982 accident reports.

 Approximately 655 coroner kits were purchased and distributed.
 The sum of \$55,952 was expended on contracted technical support for the STARS.
 An additional \$104,052 was expended on development, testing, and documentation of three web-based statistical reports for STARS.
-Utilize statistics to produce the annual Traffic Safety Compendium to assist MoDOT's Highway Safety Division and local communities in developing problem identification The latest publication of Missouri Traffic Safety Compendium and Missouri Traffic Crashes has been distributed, and is also available on-line.
+The latest publication of Missouri Traffic Safety Compendium and Missouri Traffic Crashes has been distributed, and is also available on-line.
 The compilations provide an array of statistics relating to Missouri's 2006 traffic crash experience.
-Provide expertise and funding to assure communities are in compliance with uniform traffic codes and that the bridges within their jurisdictions are upgraded in terms of their safety This was accomplished through the TEAP & BEAP projects funded through MoDOT.
-Provide training to assure state and local engineers are kept abreast of current technology This was accomplished through projects funded by contracting with MoDOT to support the Statewide Traffic Conference.
-Train users on accessing and utilizing LETS system, log users into the system, and provide help desk through REJIS Users continue to be trained on accessing and utilizing the LETS system.
-Implement, where possible, recommendation of the Traffic Records Assessment team which will include establishing linkage capability with the Statewide Traffic Accident Reporting System in order to generate merged records for analytic purposes Merged records are generated for analytic purposes.
+This was accomplished through the TEAP & BEAP projects funded through MoDOT.
+This was accomplished through projects funded by contracting with MoDOT to support the Statewide Traffic Conference.
+Users continue to be trained on accessing and utilizing the LETS system.
+Merged records are generated for analytic purposes.
 Recommendations are continually made and implemented by the Traffic Records Assessment Team.
-Continue to serve on the Traffic Records committee and assist in the update of the Missouri Traffic Records Strategic Plan A Highway Safety staff member continues to coordinate meetings and facilitate the Traffic Records Committee.
-Implement recommendations of the 2006 Traffic Records Assessment into the statewide strategic plan (as required in Section 408 implementing guidelines) The Traffic Records Coordinating Committee reviewed 408 guidelines and are proceeding with recommendations from the assessment.
+A Highway Safety staff member continues to coordinate meetings and facilitate the Traffic Records Committee.
+The Traffic Records Coordinating Committee reviewed